Petre Steinbach

-Petre Steinbach (1 January 1906 – 1996), was a Romanian football midfielder and manager.
+Petre Steinbach (1 January 1906 – 1996) was a Romanian football midfielder and manager.

 Club career

 Steinbach was born on 1 January 1906 in Temesvár, Austria-Hungary, being of Banat Swabian ethnicity, and began playing football in 1925 at CAM Timișoara.
 In 1928 he went for one year at Colțea Brașov, afterwards moving to Unirea Tricolor București.
 After playing three years in the regional league, he made his Divizia A debut on 4 September 1932 in Unirea Tricolor's 4–1 home win over AMEF Arad.
 During his ten-season spell at Unirea, the team earned a second place in the 1933–34 season.
 Subsequently, Steinbach led the club to the 1936 Cupa României final as a player-coach, playing the entire match in the 5–1 loss to Ripensia Timișoara.
-He made his last Divizia A appearance on 10 April 1938 in a 6–1 loss to Chinezul Timișoara, having a total of 90 games with five goals in the competition.
+He made his last Divizia A appearance on 10 April 1938 in a 6–1 loss to Chinezul Timișoara, totaling 90 games with five goals in the competition.
 Unirea Tricolor was relegated at the end of that season, but he stayed with the club for one more year, helping it earn promotion back to the first league.
 Steinbach finished his playing career in 1940 at Olympia București.